he-rand/varchenko_matrix/README.md

 # varchenko_matrix
-This code shows an error with the function varchenko_matrix() on SageMath
+This code shows an error with the function varchenko_matrix() on SageMath.